A 17-year-old boy was wounded in a shooting at Clearwater Beach on Sunday during what police called a "teen takeover."

 Walek said this type of behavior will not be tolerated.

 "I want to send a very, very clear message to anyone who plans to come here and engage in the kind of behavior we saw this evening," Walek said.
 "Don't do it.
-If you do, your trip to the beach will end up with a trip to jail. "
+If you do, your trip to the beach will end up with a trip to jail."

-Multiple people were detained for questioning, Walek said.
+No suspect in the shooting has been arrested at this time.
+However, multiple people were detained for questioning, Walek said.